mrisher/smtp-sts/mta-sts.md

 In other words, a sender who is unable to successfully deliver a message while applying a cache of the recipient's now-outdated policy may be unable to discover that a new policy exists until the DNS TTL has passed.
-Recipients should therefore ensure that old policies continue to work for message delivery during this period of time, or risk message delays.
+Recipients SHOULD therefore ensure that old policies continue to work for message delivery during this period of time, or risk message delays.

-Recipients should also prefer to update the HTTPS policy body before updating the TXT record; this ordering avoids the risk that senders, seeing a new TXT record, mistakenly cache the old policy from HTTPS.
+Recipients SHOULD also update the HTTPS policy body before updating the TXT record; this ordering avoids the risk that senders, seeing a new TXT record, mistakenly cache the old policy from HTTPS.

 ## Policy Delegation